PEZ/rn-rf-shadow/README.md

 1. In a Terminal pane, execute `npm install -g expo-cli`, then `yarn` and wait for it to finish.
 1. Start build task **Watch CLJS** and wait for it to build the project.
-1. Start build task **Start Expo** and wait for it to fire up Expo in your browser.
+1. Start build task **Start Expo** and wait for it to fire up Expo DeveTools in your browser.
-   1. Start the app on your phone or in a simulator.
+   1. Start the app on your phone or in a simulator or in browser.
    1. In the Expo settings for your app (shake or force touch with two fingers), disable Live Reloadinhg and Hot Reloading.
 (Don't worry, shadow-cljs will take care of hot reloading for you, in the most beautiful way.)
 1. Connect Calva to the shadow-cljs app (`ctrl+alt+c c`) and choose to connect the `:app` build.
 1. Hack away!